jagill/JAGPropertyConverter/README.md

     }
     MyModel *model = [converter composeModelFromObject:jsonDictionary];

-The converter can also handle arrays and dictionaries as inputs as well.
+The converter can also handle NSArray, NSSet, and NSDictionary inputs as well.

 ## Things to do